Frequently Asked Questions about IELOL

 Is there group work in IELOL?

-The Post-Immersion Project, which occurs after your Immersion experience, is an opportunity to apply what you have learned to a real-life institutional issue or challenge.
+The IELOL Capstone Project allows you to apply your knowledge to an institutional issue or challenge that you are facing.
 It is a wonderful opportunity to gain visibility within your institution and to address the real concerns or challenges facing leadership as you advance online learning.
 Keep in mind you will have access to world-class consultants in both your IELOL faculty and fellow participants.
 This network provides incredible access to individuals who will help you advance your initiative.

 Do I receive an IELOL certificate?